wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 1. Set the **Role name** as `wavefront`.
 1. Click **Create role**.
-1. Once the list of roles appears, click `wavefront` (the role you just created), and copy the **ARN** value.
+1. Once the list of roles appears, click **wavefront** (the role that you just created), and copy the **ARN** value.

-{% include note.html content="See [Giving Wavefront Limited Access](integrations_aws_overview.html#giving-wavefront-limited-access) if you want to specify a more restrictive IAM policy for Wavefront." %}
+{% include note.html content="See [Giving Limited Access](integrations_aws_overview.html#giving-limited-access) if you want to specify a more restrictive IAM policy." %}

 ### Step 3: Configure the AWS Integration

-Go back to the Wavefront cluster where you opened the AWS integration tile, and follow these steps:
+Go back to the Wavefront instance where you opened the AWS integration tile, and follow these steps:

 1. Provide a name for the integration.
-1. Paste the **Role ARN** value you copied in the previous step as the value for **“Role ARN” from Amazon IAM**.
+1. Paste the **Role ARN** value you copied in the previous step as the value for **Role ARN from Amazon IAM**.
 1. Click **Register**.

 Tanzu Observability by Wavefront can now connect to your AWS account and get data.
 Once the data starts flowing, you can visualize them.
 It will take a few minutes for the data to show.